Large time asymptotics for partially dissipative hyperbolic systems without Fourier analysis: application to the nonlinearly damped p-system: Extensions and open problems

 \item[3.] \emph{Multi-dimensional setting.} In the multi-dimensional setting, one can investigate the $n$-component systems in $\mathbb{R}^d$ ($d\geq1$) of the type:

-where the $A^j$ ($j=1,..,d)$ are symmetric matrices, $B$ is symmetric satisfying \eqref{BD} and the unknown $V=V(t,x)\in\mathbb{R}^n$ depends on the time and space variables $(t,x)\in \mathbb{R}_+\times\mathbb{R}^d$.
+where $A^j$ ($j=1,..,d)$ are symmetric matrices, $B$ is symmetric satisfying \eqref{BD} and the unknown $V=V(x,t)\in\mathbb{R}^n$ depends on the time and space variables $(x,t)\in \mathbb{R}^d\times \mathbb{R}_+$.
 The hyperbolic hypocoercivity approach in \cite{BZ}, presented in the one-dimensional setting here, can be extended to the multi-dimensional case, and similar time-decay rates can be recovered under the Kalman rank condition.
-However, our approach does not allow to consider multi-dimensional systems of the form \eqref{GEQSYM}, even if they are inspired in \cite{BZ}.
-The issue comes from the appearance of mixed derivatives (due the multi-dimensional setting) when differentiating in time the low-order corrector term in the Lyapunov functional, and the difficulty when handling them without Fourier analysis.
+However, our approach does not allow to consider multi-dimensional systems of the general form \eqref{GEQSYM}.
+The issue comes from the appearance of mixed derivatives (due the multi-dimensional setting) when differentiating in time the low-order corrector term in the Lyapunov functional, and it is unclear how to handle them without Fourier analysis.

 Nevertheless, it is possible to obtain results under additional structural conditions on \eqref{GEQSYM}: for instance, when \eqref{GEQSYM} has a structure similar to the multi-dimensional compressible Euler system with damping.
 Indeed, for the multi-dimensional version of \eqref{Euler}, straightforward computations show that the Lyapunov functional